 These sugar cookies are light and delicate and they're perfect for decorating with royal icing.
-For this recipe, you'll roll out the dough and cut out the cookies with your favorite cookie cutters.
+For this recipe, you'll roll out the dough and cut out the cookies with any shaped cutter you wish.

 - 1 large egg (beaten)

 - 1/4 cup milk (plus more for washing tops of cookies)

 - 1 teaspoon baking powder

 Gather ingredients and allow all to come to room temperature before beginning.

 Using the paddle attachment of a stand mixer, cream together butter, sugar, and salt on low speed.

 Add the egg, milk, and vanilla and mix until blended.

 In a separate bowl, sift together the flour and baking powder.

 Add the dry ingredients to wet ingredients and mix only until they're combined.